-There is still an ongoing discussion on the telicising fuction of prefixes in the literature.
+There is still an ongoing discussion on the telicising function of prefixes in the literature.
 On one hand, Filip (1999) claims that verbal prefixation induces lexical aspect shift and Arsenijević (2006) argues that all Slavic prefixes are predicates of the result subevent, that is, that they are telic (see also Arsenijević 2007).
 In the same vein, Piñón (1994) and Van Hout (2008) argue that Polish and Russian prefixes make verbs telic.
-On the other hand, Filip (2003), Romanova (2006) and Gehrke (2008) argue that prefixes are more problematic than lexical prefixes.
+On the other hand, Filip (2003), Romanova (2006) and Gehrke (2008) argue that prefixes do not function in all of their uses as telicity modifiers.
+In this respect, superlexical prefixes are more problematic than lexical prefixes.
 Specifically, the problematic cases, which are almost always cited in the literature, are the delimitative prefix po- 'on' and the perdurative prefix pro- 'for, through'.
 These prefixes make verbs perfective but their telicising status is unclear (for discussion of these prefixes, see Gvozdanović 1992, Schoorlemmer 1995, Borik 2002, Paslawka & von Stechow 2003, Nossalik 2007, Gehrke 2008, Ramchand 2008, Žaucer 2009, 2012 and Biskup & Zybatow 2015).